dennyzhang/challenges-chef/README.md

 Based on Scenario-101, start a docker container with chef preinstalled
 ```

-## Scenario-103: Enforce TDD for your chef cookbooks
+## Scenario-103: Enforce TDD For Your Chef Cookbooks
 - Objective: Test your cookbooks
 - Tasks:
 ```